-The horse's skull has the form of a long, four-sided pyramid, the base of which is caudal.
-It is convenient; however, to exclude the mandible from present consideration [1].
-It has been demonstrated that the morphologic and morphometric studies of the head region are not only reflect contributions of genetic and environmental components to individual development and describe genetic and ecophenotyipic variation, but also are foundations of the clinical and surgical practices [2, 3].
-On the other hand, clinical anatomy is one of the principles of the clinical and surgical practice; because it enables the clinician to visualize details of structures relevant to the case at hand [4, 5].
-Furthermore, the directions of the cranial nerves and their passages from different foramina in the skull are of clinical importance in regional anesthesia around the head [5, 6].
+The head is a very important region for animals.
+It is the location of vital organs as the brain, eyes, nose, tongue ear and mouth.
+Also, the health of an animal can be deduced from the functional state of any of these organs [1].
+Additionally, a unique head aspect of the anatomy of any animal is the skull typology of that animal with usefulness in providing a database on the bone features [1] and also morphological interpretation of the biomechanics of mastication [2].
+The regional anatomy of the head is therefore, very useful tool that will aid the regional anesthesia [1].
+It has been demonstrated that the morphologic and morphometric studies of the head region are not only reflect contributions of genetic and environmental components to individual development and describe genetic and ecophenotyipic variation, but also are foundations of the clinical and surgical practices [3,4].
+On the other hand, clinical anatomy is one of the principles of the clinical and surgical practice; because it enables the clinician to visualize details of structures relevant to the case at hand [5,6].
+Furthermore, the directions of the cranial nerves and their passages from different foramina in the skull are of clinical importance in regional anesthesia around the head [6,7].